Public Safety Research and Outreach

 At their July 14, 2021 meeting, the City Council directed staff to, "Conduct a culturally competent survey to ascertain how the community feels about public safety in Half Moon Bay.
 Pay particular attention to the mitigation of and correction of bias and ensuring that underrepresented voices are proportionally included."
 Staff worked with a research firm to develop the survey questions, which were discussed and refined at the Public Safety Subcommittee meeting on December 1, 2021.
 The survey was conducted with 300 Half Moon Bay residents in early February, with the draft results presented at the March 1, 2022 City Council meeting.
 The finalized report is available here.

 Grand Jury Report - Building Greater Trust Between the Community & Law Enforcement Via the Racial and Identity Profiling Act

-On July 27, 2021, the San Mateo County Civil Grand Jury recently released a report to the City closely related to deliverable four of the Public Safety Work Plan on AB 953.
+On July 27, 2021, the San Mateo County Civil Grand Jury released a report to the City closely related to deliverable four of the Public Safety Work Plan on AB 953.
 The report, “Building Greater Trust Between the Community & Law Enforcement Via the Racial and Identity Profiling Act”, includes research and recommendations for all 17 of the County’s law enforcement agencies.
-The City Council will discuss the findings and the City’s response at its October 5, 2021 meeting.
+The City Council discussed the findings and the City’s response at its October 5, 2021 meeting which can be found here.
 For more information on AB 953: The Racial and Identity Profiling Act of 2015, please visit the California State Attorney General's Office website.

 Public Safety Subcommittee Meeting - September 15, 2021